dprgarner/battlebot-server/readme.md

   * Existing walls
   * Number of drones

-- Things that will make the game much better:
+- Things that will make the game better:
   * Record when a bot does not get a move in
   * Record when a bot makes an invalid move
   * Record when a bot makes a valid move but gets blocked by another bot